SQLitis/monsters/README.rst

   Trip|11|Large|25|Wolf, Dire|Monster Manual|6
   Knockback|Brixashulty|Races of the Wild|2
   Knockback (Ex): A gore attack from a brixashulty can literally drive back a foe.
 When a brixa hits with its gore attack, it can immediately attempt a bull rush without entering the foe's space or provoking an attack of opportunity.
 The brixa makes a Strength check with a +7 bonus, which includes a +4 racial bonus.
 If the bull rush succeeds, the foe is driven back 5 feet and must make a DC 12 Reflex save or fall down.
 If being driven back would force the opponent into a barrier or into a square where it cannot stop (such as a wall or a square that already contains another creature), the foe falls down in its square instead.
+  A brixashulty kid is worth 30 gp and is ready for training by age two.
+It can live for up to 50 years.

   sqlite> select distinct ( (strength - 10)/2 + (size_id - 5)*4), dnd_racesize.name, strength, dnd_monster.name, dnd_rulebook.name, hit_dice from dnd_monster inner join dnd_monstertype on dnd_monster.type_id=dnd_monstertype.id inner join dnd_racesize on size_id=dnd_racesize.id inner join dnd_rulebook on dnd_rulebook.id=rulebook_id where dnd_monstertype.name="Animal" and land_speed is not null order by (strength/2 + size_id*4), -hit_dice;
   4|Medium|19|Bear, Black|Monster Manual|3